 Adapted from the movie “Anchorman”, the Stay Classy Austin mural sits on the main stretch of South 1st Street making for an easy stop on your way to the next mural on this list.
 Local artist Mez Data painted this technicolor design in his unique contemporary style.
 The colors of the mural draw you in and Will Ferrell's recognizable character makes you smile!

 Art and conservation?
 Who doesn't love that!
 Painted by a British artist named Louis Masai, the Austin toads mural was created in collaboration with the Austin-based Global Wildlife Conservation fund as a means to raise awareness of an endemic Texan species of endangered toads whose population is deeply threatened by urban development in Texas.

-Love Will Win – Lavaca Street Between 2nd and 3rd
+- Address: Lavaca Street Between 2nd and 3rd

 Located in downtown Austin, the colorful Howdy mural is a fairly new addition to the street art scene.
 The words Austin are painted over an outline of the city’s skyline and are filled with details that bring to life famous parts of Texan life.
 This mural is well-lit so you can even visit it at night to snap a picture!